During the semester

 • Add alternative (descriptive) text to instructional images and mark non-instructional images as decorative.

-• Don’t just say “click here” for link text, as that also doesn’t give any indication of the link destination.
+• Don’t use URLs as link text, use meaningful text describing what the link is to instead.
+Also, don’t use “click here” as link text because that also doesn’t give any indication of the link destination.

 • If an image serves as a link, the alternative text of the image serves as the link text, so make sure that it says where the link is going to.

 Screen readers are not like audiobooks.
-Please take a few minutes and listen to someone using a screen-reader to see how very different of an experience it really is.
+Please take a few minutes and listen to someone using a screen-reader to experience how very different of an experience it really is.
 The following video shows Mary Stores of IU’s Assistive Technology & Accessibility Centers using a screen-reader to try to read parts of a Canvas site.

-Please feel welcome to schedule a consultation with your campus teaching and learning center to learn more about making your Canvas site more accessible and the tools available to help.
+Please feel welcome to schedule a consultation with your campus teaching and learning center to learn more about making your Canvas site accessible and the tools available to help.

 Accessible documents